 - Educational institution: Amsterdamse Hogeschool voor de Kunsten.

 - Programme type: Part-time

 - Language of instruction: choose Dutch or English

-- Choose 'Master Architecture', 'Master Landscape Architecture' or 'Master Urban Planning' in the results list
+- Choose'Master Architecture', 'Master Landscape Architecture' or 'Master Urbanism' in the results list

 - Start date: 1 September 2023.